TarcisioBueno/support-vector-machine-SDTSIA210/README.md

-# Support Vector Machine Project
+# TP - Support Vector Machine Project - SDTSIA210

-This project contains an implementation of both Linear and Non-Linear Support Vector Machines (SVM) in a Jupyter notebook.
+This project is part of the SDTSIA210 course at Télécom Paris.
+It contains an implementation of both Linear and Non-Linear Support Vector Machines (SVM) in a Jupyter notebook.
 It also includes the mathematical concepts behind these algorithms.

 ## Concepts Covered